 Nearly one-third of women have a pause in their career to start families.
 Less than half of these women return to mainstream jobs that are full-time.
-For many businesses, this leads to a lack of women in the workforce, and
+For many businesses, this leads to a lack of women in the workforce, and now business bosses have realized that there is a large pool of valuable assets in these returning-to-work mothers.

 There are programs around that help these women get back into a working position by helping them with individual skills training to bring these parents up to speed with social media, job search skills and their branding.